 !!!
 IMPORTANT WARNING !!!

-In case you forget your password you won't be able to recover your files unless you selected "Password recovery option" in your "Personal" settings.
+In case you forget your password you won't be able to recover your files unless you have selected "Password recovery option" in your "Personal" settings.
 This however means that you give admins a general permission to access your files.
 The safest way is to never loose your password and always have your files backed up elsewhere.

 Please refer to this tutorial.

 Nextcloud uses only server side encryption.
-This means your encryption key pair (private and public) are stored on the server and are volurnable to bruteforce attacks or MITM (man in the middle attacks) in case the server is compromised or confiscated.
+This means your encryption key pair (private and public) are stored on the server and are vulnerable to bruteforce attacks or MITM (man in the middle attacks) in case the server is compromised or confiscated.